Nikki Haley's visit to SC high school echoes the sounds, style of a campaign event

 "On our worst day, we are blessed to be in America."

+"You have both sides calling each other evil," Haley said.
+"That bothers me."

-Haley also encouraged Chapin students to be aware of events in the world such as as the street protests in Hong Kong against the authority of what she called the "surveillance state" of the Beijing government.
+Haley also encouraged Chapin students to be aware of events in the world, such as the street protests in Hong Kong against the authority of what she called the "surveillance state" of the Beijing government.

 "They're fighting to have what we have," Haley said.